 What does Wild Assam pepper taste like?
 And what do I take it for?

-Wild Assam pepper has a scent edunding and taste spicy fresh.
-In the end, it leaves a ting sensation on his tongue.
-This exclusive pepper variety is particularly suitable for refining strong meat dishes such as deer goulash, wild boar or lamb.
-This pepper refines dark roast sauces, also winter vegetables or fresh pineapple and strawberries.
+Wild Assam pepper has a spicy fresh taste.
+In the end, it leaves a tingling sensation on your tongue.
+This exclusive pepper variety is particularly suitable to refine strong meat dishes such as deer goulash, wild boar, or lamb.
+This pepper refines dark roast sauces, even winter vegetables, fresh pineapple, and strawberries.

 Try it out for greasy fish such as salmon or mackerel.
-He will delight them with his sparkling and smoky aroma.
+It will delight them with his sparkling and smoky aroma.

-As a vegetarian, you should definitely enjoy it on cheese in combination with a fruit spread.
+As a vegetarian, you should enjoy it on cheese in combination with a fruit spread.

 This great pepper is also well suited in combination with other peppers in a spice mill.

-Wilder Assam pepper is something very special.
+Wilder Assam pepper is something special.
 It looks like a small blackberry, tastes spicy fresh and tingles on the tongue.
-Buy bags from 50 gr to 0.5 kg
+Buy bags from 50 gr to 0.5 kg.

 Where is the state of Assam located?

-The state of Assam is located in the north-eastern part of India and is located in the middle of the seven sister states of India, which are connected to the main country by a narrow corridor.
-This state is as large as the Czech Republic and belongs to the medium-sized states of India.
-Here not only the Assam pepper but also the well-known Assam tea grows.
+The state of Assam lies in the north-eastern part of India and the middle of the seven sister states.
+These are connected to the main country by a narrow corridor.
+This state is as large as the Czech Republic and belongs to the medium-size states of India.
+Here grows not only the Assam pepper but also the well-known Assam tea.
 This is part of the East Frisian tea blend known to us.
 Assam produces almost half of India's total tea.

 How do I store spices?

 Please fill all the spices in airtight containers.
 Personally, I prefer glasses.
 Store the spice glasses dark, cool and dry.